 Arkansas City, pronounced Ar-kan-sas, is located in Cowley County, Kansas, at the confluence of the Walnut and Arkansas Rivers.

-The site had previously been called home to a Wichita Indian village called Etzanoa, which flourished from 1450 to 1700.
-The village had an estimated population of 20,000.
+The site had previously been home to a Wichita Indian village called Etzanoa, which flourished from 1450 to 1700 and had an estimated population of 20,000.
 When Spanish conquistador Francisco Vásquez de Coronado’s expedition visited central Kansas in 1541, he dubbed the Wichita settlements “Quivira.”
-When New Mexico Governor Juan de Oñate visited in 1601, they called inhabitants Rayados, meaning “striped” in Spanish.
+When New Mexico Governor Juan de Onate visited in 1601, they called the inhabitants Rayados, meaning “striped” in Spanish.
 The Wichita people were noted for the straight lines tattooed onto their faces and bodies.

-The founders of Arkansas City arrived at the site on January 1, 1870, and a settlement called Walnut City was platted the same year.
+The founders of Arkansas City arrived at the site on January 1, 1870, and Walnut City was platted the same year.
 However, the name was changed to Arkansas City when a post office was established on May 16, 1870.
 G. H. Norton served as the first postmaster.

 Although surrounded by bands of hostile Indians, the settlement was unmolested.
 This immunity was mainly earned through the efforts of Henry Norton, who arrived in 1870.
 His honesty in dealing with the Indians immediately won their friendship and, eventually, their unreserved confidence.
 He went to their villages unaccompanied and was permitted to see their religious ceremonies.
 The Indians visited the settlement frequently, buying supplies and trading furs and horses at his invitation.
 Occasionally, they came in their finest regalia and entertained the settlers with tribal songs and dances.
 The whites gave them colored beads, tasseled handbags, plumed hats, and barbecued meat in payment.